Special Municipal Election

-If you lost, damaged or did not receive your ballot package in the mail, you may request a replacement ballot package by visiting one of the five Accessible Vote Centers.
-To find an Accessible Vote Center location and hours near you, please use our . . .
+If you lose, damage or do not receive your ballot package in the mail, you may request a replacement ballot package by calling the Voter Hotline at (907) 243-VOTE(8683), or by emailing firstname.lastname@example.org.

-Between now and Election Day, April 3, 2018, voters have the opportunity to vote at a time and place convenient for them.
-Traditional polling locations are no longer an option for voting on Election Day.
+Between now and Election Day, August 7, 2018, voters have the opportunity to vote at a time and place convenient for them.
+Traditional polling locations are no longer an option for voting in Municipal elections.

 There are three ways to return a ballot: